Service charter and Guidelines

 Swinburne commits to providing equal educational opportunities for people living with a disability, mental illness or ongoing medical condition, and people with primary carer responsibilities.

 We will negotiate a range of reasonable adjustments to ensure that students have equal opportunity to access and participate in education at Swinburne.
-We promote independence and encourages the use of adaptive technology.
+We promote independence and encourage the use of adaptive technology.

 We take pride in the support we provide.
 All our services are negotiated and provided in accordance with the Disability Discrimination Act (Cth) 1992, Disability Standards for Education (Cth) 2005, and the Carer Recognition Act (Cth) 2010.